p1mk1wa9/Pizzeria_project_for_unicum/README.md

 # Pizzeria_project_for_unicum
-This project needs for informatic in UnicUm
+This project for informatic in UnicUm